arthurcouyere/webcam/README.md

+#webcam

-simple webcam kit to take pictures at fixed interval in order to make a timelaspse
+Simple webcam kit to take pictures at fixed interval in order to make a timelaspse

 3 tools :
 - webcam.sh : script that takes pictures